What is repossession, and how does it impact your credit?

 How to rebuild credit after a repossession

 Improving your credit after a repossession won’t happen overnight.
-But there are steps you can take right away to start rebuilding your credit:
+But there are steps you can take right away to start rebuilding your credit.

 • Don’t max out credit cards.
-The Consumer Financial Protection Bureau (CFPB) says that keeping credit card balances low can help scores.
+The Consumer Financial Protection Bureau (CFPB) says keeping credit card balances low can help scores.
 The CFPB suggests aiming for a credit utilization ratio below 30%.

 Making consistent smart financial decisions over time, such as responsibly using credit cards, can help steer your credit in the right direction.
-You could also monitor your credit with tools like CreditWise from Capital One.
-It’s free to use whether you’re a Capital One customer or not, and using it won’t impact your credit scores.
 In addition to monitoring your credit reports, you could explore cards for building credit to see if there’s one that’s right for you.

 Related Content

-Article | September 19, 2024 |7 min read
+Article | September 5, 2024 |7 min read

-Article | June 25, 2024 |6 min read
+Article | April 20, 2021 |8 min read